laetho/metagraf/readme.md

 # metaGraf

-**metaGraf** is a specification describing the necessary metadata and information about a software component for building it or running it or both.
+**metaGraf** is a specification describing the necessary metadata and information about a software component for building it, running it or both.
 It's intended to be used as a source of truth for CI/CD or GitOps scenarios.

 It is inspired by the <a href="https://12factor.net">twelve-factor app</a> methodology to aid automation tasks or decisions about a component or collection of compoenents.